Quintessence Help Centre

 ImportExcel

-The ImportExcel() function imports data from one Excel file into another.
-The function allows users to import specific columns that satisfy user-defined criteria.
-Related functions:
+The ImportExcel() function imports data from an Excel file.
+It allows users to import specific columns that meet user-defined criteria.
+Related functions: ImportCSV, ImportODBC, ImportText Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -